Truce of Espléchin: Background

 The Hundred Years' War had started in 1337.
-After a naval defeat at the hands of the French at the Battle of Arnemuiden in 1338, Edward III of England, allied with Flemings, decided to pursue the naval campaign and encountered a large French and Genoese fleet at Sluys.
+After a naval defeat at the hands of the French at the Battle of Arnemuiden in 1338, Edward III of England, allied with the Flemings, decided to pursue the naval campaign and encountered a large French and Genoese fleet at Sluys.
 The English won the resulting naval battle, which took place on 24 June 1340.
 The English navy was ably assisted by their allies, principally Flemings from Sluys and nearby Bruges who watched the fight from the shore and kept any French sailors from escaping.

 At the battle of Sluys the dispatched French naval force was almost completely destroyed.
 Edward III attempted to capitalize on the victory with a Battle of Saint-Omer, which resulted in a resounding defeat for the 11–16,000 strong English and Flemings army at the hands of some 3000 French men-at-arms.
 The subsequent siege of the town of Tournai, equally ended in a failure for the Anglo-Flemish besiegers, despite all their attempts to dislodge a heavily outnumbered and outsupplied French garrison.
 Edward had been well aware of his enemy's precarious position as a French messenger had been intercepted.